 When bacteria build up between teeth, the acids they produce cause bad breath.
 Removing bacteria and leftover food particles from between your teeth not only prevents bad breath but also preserves the health of your gums.

 Schedule Routine Dental Cleanings

-Call Dr. Brown in her Buford, Georgia dental office at (678) 359-4707 to schedule a routine cleaning.
-You may also request a consultation with Dr. Brown on our website.
+Call Dr. Alla Brown or Dr. Amanda Newberry in their Buford, Georgia dental office at (678) 359-4707 to schedule a routine cleaning.
+You may also request a consultation with one of our dentists on our website.